 Measurement: Each year all students in grades 2-12 are provided with an opportunity to complete a confidential survey on educational quality and safety in Broward County Public Schools.
-The survey instrument was developed by District personnel.
+The survey instrument was developed by district personnel.
 Similar surveys are administered to teachers and parents as well.
-Explanation: As the primary customers of Broward County Public Schools, the perspectives of students are crucial for monitoring school improvement activities and identifying areas of concern.

-Data source: Broward County Public Schools, Department of Research and Evaluation.
+Explanation: The perspectives of students are crucial for monitoring school improvement activities and identifying areas of concern.
+Broward data source: Broward County Public Schools, Department of Research and Evaluation.